DinaTaklit/react-dictionary-app/README.md

-# React Fund Projects
+# React Dictionary

-Improve your skills with the React JavaScript library by building 15 projects using React.
+- This a dictionary that provide a meaning of words in some supported languages.
+- The app was build with react and Material ui.
+- The project was build as progressive web app.

-## credits
+## Credits

-All credits goes for this react tuto from john smigla [Code 15 React Projects - Complete Course](https://www.youtube.com/watch?v=a_7Z7C_JCyo)
+All credits goes for this course [Code a Dictionary with React and Material UI - Tutorial](https://www.youtube.com/watch?v=ToXna81iij0)